-- Includes One Small and One Large Lena Cups
+- Small & Large Lena Cups

-- Each 2-Pack comes with two cotton storage bags
+- Comes with 2 cotton bags

 Each Lena 2-Pack comes with one Lena Small and one Lena Large cups so you can take the guesswork out of cup sizing.